Ekaterina-1989/Ekaterina-1989/README.md

       - Efficiency;
       - Purposefulness.

-### ✉️ You can contact me by gopkaloekaterina89@gmail.com or gopkaloekaterina89@gmail.com
+### ✉️ You can contact me by gopkaloekaterina@mail.ru or gopkaloekaterina89@gmail.com